discordjs/guide/guide/additional-info/hosting.md

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
 ```
-Then you can install the LTS version of Nodejs by doing:
+Then you can install the LTS version of Node.js by doing:

 ```bash
 nvm install --lts